TikhonJelvis/RL-book/book/abstracts.md

 This concluding chapter summarizes the key learnings from this book and provides some commentary on how to take the learnings from this book into practice.
 The chapter specifically focuses on the challenges one faces in the real-world—modeling difficulties, problem-size difficulties, operational challenges, data challenges (access, cleaning, organization), and also change-management challenges as one shifts an enterprise from legacy systems to an AI system.
 The chapter provides some guidance on how to go about building an end-to-end system based on RL.

-# Appendix A: Moment Generating Function and it's Applications
+# Appendix A: Moment Generating Function and Its Applications

 Appendix author: Ashwin Rao (https://orcid.org/0000-0003-0620-3100)